fommil/fpmortals/manuscript/under-review.md

         k => i + j + k }}}
 ~~~~~~~~

-Older versions of scala called `filter`, but `Traversable.filter` (and
+Older versions of scala used `filter`, but `Traversable.filter`
-all its implementations) creates new collections for every predicate
+creates new collections for every predicate, so `withFilter` was
-which is inefficient, so `withFilter` was introduced as the more
+introduced as the more performant alternative.
-performant alternative.

 ### For Each